 - A. The Competition Invitation shall contain: - 1.
 The name of the Judge. - 2.
 Name and address of Competition Organizer. - 3.
 The date, location, phone number for the Competition. - 4.
 Time of registration and start of the Competition. - 5.
-Closing date of entries. - 6.
-Information about food and entertainment. - 7.
+Closing date of entries and statement if entries are limited. - 6.
+Information about food and if Minis and Adults classes are offered. - 7.
 Amount of entry and other fees.
 Once distributed, the fees may not be changed for said show. - 8.
 Disclosure statement. - B. Competition Invitation must be emailed not less than two (2) weeks prior to the closing date of entries.